How To Create A Social Media Strategy (With 3 Steps And A Template)

-This is more ongoing than the previous two (which I generally revisit periodically throughout the year).
-You’ll regularly be sharing outside content, and so you need to actively plan where and when you’ll publish.
+This is more ongoing than the previous two (which I revisit periodically throughout the year).
+You’ll regularly be sharing content, and so you need to actively plan where and when you’ll publish.

 Remember, you must stick to your topic!

-If you use an RSS reader like Feedly, consciously collect feeds that fit your categories.
+If you use an RSS reader like Feedly, curate feeds that fit topical categories relevant to your brand.